Eli1771/resources_for_ventures/test/spec.md

 -can log in as a student with Facebook
 -Can log in as a teacher with facebook
--Teachers see a list of all students in their course level -All show pages are exclusive to current user
+-Teachers see a list of all students in their course level